 The Clerk & Register of Deeds office is experiencing high call volumes, we ask that you please be patient with our office.
 Leave a message and someone will get back to you as soon as possible.

-The Calhoun County Building in Marshall opens to the public on Monday, July 6, 2020.
-We are still requiring appointments for our office due to the Governors Executive Order to comply with social distancing.
+The Calhoun County Building in Marshall remains opens to the public.
+We are NO LONGER requiring appointments for our office.
+Our office will still comply with social distancing and proper usage of masks.
+Only 1 person per household unless it is a marriage license or the need of notarizing signatures for legal documents.
 Please see the services listed below and how we can service you best.
+Currently, our hours are Monday-Thursday from 8-5 and Friday, 8-12 noon.

 *A Drop Box is available for any Clerk, Register of Deeds or Elections documents, that have been filled out completely, with payment, if applicable.
 The drop box is available on the west side of the parking lot, located directly behind the Calhoun County Building in Marshall.
 This drop box is used in conjunction with the Calhoun County Treasurer’s office.
 This drop box is NOT for any court related documents.

-Marriage Licenses will be processed by appointment.
-Please provide a letter from your officiant stating that they will perform your ceremony.
-We cannot extend the time of the license and we cannot refund your money.
+Marriage Licenses Please make sure your drivers license is current and up-to-date.
 Due to COVID-19 the Justice Complex in Battle Creek is closed to the public.
 Therefore, the Magistrate is not performing any marriages at this time.

 DBA or Assumed Names Copies of an existing one can be requested by mail or fax along with payment.
 To apply for a new DBA please use the appropriate form found on our website.
 It must be properly notarize and payment must be accompanied.